The Pros & Cons of Every Automated Bidding Strategy in Google

 Additionally, not all viewable impressions are created equal.
 Just like any other display campaign, it’s important to keep an eye on your placements report to ensure you’re not showing up on unwanted sites.

-Now that we’ve covered all the bid strategies, it’s time to choose the one that’s right for your whole account, right?
+Now that we’ve covered all the automated bid strategies, it’s time to choose the one that’s right for your whole account, right?

 The best thing about automated bidding: we can pick and choose what we use where.

-Google Ads allows for bidding strategies to be set at either the ad group, campaign, or portfolio level, depending on the strategy you choose, so you’re able to direct which aspects of your account rely on bid strategies that complement their goals.
+Google Ads allows for automated bidding strategies to be set at either the ad group, campaign, or portfolio level, depending on the strategy you choose, so you’re able to direct which aspects of your account rely on bid strategies that complement their goals.

 When choosing a bid strategy, evaluate at the campaign level to determine if the strategy will help accomplish your goal and if you have enough data to make it work (e.g., enough conversion volume to make Target CPA effective).
 If not, you might benefit from another bid strategy, a portfolio level strategy, or even an adjustment in account structure to better leverage it later on.